Amin Liew Abdullah

-Mohd Amin Liew bin Abdullah @ Liew Kong Ming (刘光明 (Liú Guāngmíng); born December 1962) is a Bruneian businessman and civil servant.
-He currently serving as the second minister of finance and economy II and minister at the Prime Minister's Office (PMO) since 2018.
-He also holds key positions as chairman of the Brunei Economic Development Board (BEDB) and Bank Islam Brunei Darussalam (BIBD).
+Mohd Amin Liew bin Abdullah, also known as Liew Kong Ming (刘光明 (Liú Guāngmíng); born December 1962) is a Bruneian businessman and civil servant.
+He currently serving as the second minister of finance II and minister at the Prime Minister's Office (PMO) since 2018 until 2026 He also holds key positions as chairman of the Brunei Economic Development Board (BEDB) and Bank Islam Brunei Darussalam (BIBD).
 Prior to his current roles, he served as deputy minister of finance from 2015 to 2018.

 Early life and education

 Mohd Amin Liew bin Abdullah, who is of Chinese descent originally named Liew Kong Ming before his conversion to Islam, was born in December 1962.
 He pursued his higher education in the United Kingdom, earning a bachelor's degree from Queen Mary University of London in 1984, followed by a master's degree and a PhD from Imperial College, University of London, in 1989 and 1993, respectively.